 Incorporating magnesium rich foods into your diet will help you maintain healthy levels of this crucial mineral.
 Nuts, seeds, whole grains, seafood, and leafy green vegetables are a few of the best sources of magnesium.

-Although there are magnesium supplements on the market, it is generally preferable to obtain your magnesium from dietary sources since the body can more readily absorb and incorporating magnesium rich food in India is essential to stay healthy.
+Although there are magnesium supplements on the market, it is generally preferable to obtain your magnesium from dietary sources since the body can more readily absorb and incorporating magnesium rich foods in India like is essential to stay healthy.

-Overall, adding foods high in magnesium to your diet can significantly improve your health and well-being.
-1,5
+Overall, adding magnesium rich foods to your diet can significantly improve your health and well-being.

 Disclaimer: This article is from health & wellness, and lifestyle adaptations perspective only